There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Handcrafted Norwegian apple juices and ciders come out on top in international competitions and are created with a rock’n roll attitude.
 Learn more about the long traditions and latest trends at fruit farms in the fjords and the valleys.

 Each May, tens of thousands of apple trees bloom in the beautiful southwestern Sognefjord and Hardangerfjord area.
-In the autumn, 'the world’s best apples', according to one of the world’s leading champagne experts, Richard Juhlin, are harvested by hand, and turned into world-class ciders.
+In the autumn, 'the world’s best apples', according to one of the world’s leading champagne experts, Richard Juhlin, are harvested by hand, and turned into world-class ciders and apple juices.

 “We have an almost anarchistic, slightly rock’n roll-like approach to fruit cultivation,” says Åge Eitungjerde.